spack/spack-tutorial/tutorial_binary_cache.rst

 a spack installation with our padded path.
 To upload a spec to a binary cache, simply use the command ``spack buildcache create --only=package spec``.
 We use this here in a for loop to create binary packages for every non-external package in our environment.
+We do this by writing a find command that will return a hash of each spec in this environment and filtering out the external packages.

 .. literalinclude::  outputs/cache/binary-cache-4.out
    :language: console